New Orleans

 • Vehicle Accidents: With heavy traffic and frequent motor vehicle accidents, collisions remain a leading cause of brain injuries in the New Orleans area.

-• Slip & Fall Incidents: Though they may not always seem serious, falls are common and can result in serious head injuries and lasting brain damage.
+• Slip and Fall Incidents: Though they may not always seem serious, falls are common and can result in serious head injuries and lasting brain damage.

 • Occupational Hazards: Certain industries in New Orleans, such as construction and the oil and gas sector, pose increased risks for brain injuries due to dangerous working conditions.